-- 1. Industrial temperature range product is available by special order. - 2.
-Requirement to count the clock edge as one of at least four needed to reset a FIFO. - 3.
-Skew time is not a timing constraint for proper device operation and is only included to illustrate the timing relationship among CLKA cycle, CLKB cycle, and CLKC cycle. - 4.
-Design simulated, not tested (typical values).
+- 1. Requirement to count the clock edge as one of at least four needed to reset a FIFO. - 2.
+Skew time is not a timing constraint for proper device operation and is only included to illustrate the timing relationship among CLKA cycle, CLKB cycle, and CLKC cycle. - 3.
+Design simulated, not tested.

-SWITCHING CHARACTERISTICS OVER RECOMMENDED RANGES OF SUPPLY VOLTAGE AND OPERATING FREE-AIR TEMPERATURE, CL = $30 \, \text{pF}$
+SWITCHING CHARACTERISTICS OVER RECOMMENDED RANGES OF SUPPLY VOLTAGE AND OPERATING FREE-AIR TEMPERATURE, CL = 30PF